futehkao/elements/README.md

 ## Resource Providers
 ResourceProviders are used to control the opening and closing of resources.
-To register a ResourceProvider, simply declare the provider within an atom and it is automatically pick up by the ResourceManager.
+To register a ResourceProvider, simply declare the provider within an atom and it is automatically picked up by the ResourceManager.

 ### Hibernate Resource Provider
 For an enterprise application, an important task is management of database transactions.
 Elements provides a ResourceProvider to manage transactions and JPA EntityManager.
 In this section, we will go over the basics of creating an Atom for the ResourceProvider.